About Your Full Move Out – An Clachan and John Orr Tower

 Bedroom(s), Living Room, Dining Room, Hall and Entry Way Areas (where applicable)

-- vacuum & clean carpet in all rooms, including inside the closets
+- vacuum & clean carpet in all rooms, including inside the closets, as applicable

 - sweep and damp mop floors